GE2025: Tan See Leng to helm PAP's Marine Parade-Braddell Heights GRC team, including new face Diana Pang

 “We have even more plans for the future because our work is never done.
 So, therefore I seek strong mandate from all of the residents, not just for the Marine Parade-Braddell Heights GRC, but also for the entire cluster, including Mountbatten,” said Dr Tan.

-Business development director Ms Pang, 51, has been spotted with the PAP in the Marine Parade Cluster since late March.
+Business development director Ms Pang, 51, has been spotted with the PAP team in the Marine Parade cluster since late March.

 She currently chairs the People’s Association Women’s Integration Network Council and the Fengshan Women’s Executive Committee, and sits on the board of the Singapore Council of Women’s Organisations.
 Professionally, she has more than 19 years of experience in audit, tax and business advisory.